climbing skin on skiis

 Can you ski downhill with skins on?

 No, it is not possible to ski downhill with climbing skins on because they are not designed for that purpose.
-Although there are some exceptions, they must be removed prior to skiing downhill.
+Although there are some exceptions, they must be removed before skiing downhill.

 What is the best winter ski skin?